 New Delhi: No one else bears more singular responsibility for the demolition of the Babri Masjid and the violence that preceded and followed it – in which the lives of thousands of Indians were lost – than Karachi-born former deputy prime minister Lal Krishna Advani.

 After getting a free case from the Central Bureau of Investigation in the demolition case when Atal Bihari Vajpayee was prime minister, Advani was finally chargesheeted in 2017 on the directions of a Supreme Court bench led by Justice Rohinton Nariman.
-On cue after Saturday’s apex court judgment which handed the disputed land to the Hindu plaintiffs for the construction a Ram temple, he promptly declared himself vindicated.
+On cue after the November 2019 apex court judgment which handed the disputed land to the Hindu plaintiffs for the construction a Ram temple, he promptly declared himself vindicated.